toralf/tinderbox/README.md

 This uses bibblewrap to sandbox the image.
 Without any argument an interactive login is made afterwards.
 Otherwise the argument(s) are treated as command(s) to be run within that image.

-### go into a running image

-    sudo /opt/tb/bin/scw.sh <image>

-Simple wrapper of chroot with few checks.
-This can be made if an image is already running and *bwrap.sh* can't be used.
-This script is useful to inspect log files and to run commands like *eix*, *qlop* etc.

 ### removal of an image

 Stop the image and remove the symlink in *~/run*.